Gogilga/INDIGO-Python-Bib/docs/source/Demo.rst

         print("The device " + str(property.getDevice().getName()) + " is connected")

 First of all, we need to make the connection with the server.
-So we need to provide the IP address and port of the server.
+Therefore, we need to provide the IP address and port of the server.

 The default port for INDIGO is 7624.